Pequnia/PequniaAI/readme.md

 - **Entertainment**: Develop interactive AI characters for games or storytelling.

 ### **Integrating with Web Platforms**
-PequniaAI can be integrated with web applications using Flask or FastAPI.
-For example:
+PequniaAI can be integrated with web applications using frameworks like Flask or FastAPI.
+Here’s how to get started:
-1. Create a Flask API to handle requests.
+1. Create a Flask or FastAPI API to handle requests.
-2. Use the trained model to generate responses.
+2. Use the trained model to generate responses in real-time.

 ---